Luogang station: Line 7

-In order to cooperate with the construction of the transfer channel, the original Exit C of Line 6 was be closed and demolished on 28 July 2021, and the entrance/exit was rebuilt near Huixing Road.
+In order to cooperate with the construction of the transfer channel, the original Exit C of Line 6 was closed and demolished on 28 July 2021, and the entrance/exit was rebuilt near Huixing Road.
 Some areas of the Line 6 concourse have also been enclosed on 28 November 2023 to accommodate the access of the Line 7 station.

 In August 2022, the main structure of the Line 7 station was topped out.
 The station completed the "three rights" transfer on 31 October 2023.

 On the morning of 28 December 2023, Guangzhou Metro held an opening event at this station.
 At 12:00 on the same day, the Line 7 station section officially opened with the opening of the second phase of Line 7, and the station became a transfer station.

 Future development

 Line 17 and Line 37

 According to the "Guangzhou Urban Rail Transit Network Planning Plan" (2018-2035) approved by the Guangzhou Municipal Government in November 2020, two high-speed metro Lines 17 and 37 will set up a station here in the future.
 However, the relevant plan has not yet been implemented and there is still a possibility of change.